 Before we delve into the detail, here are some things you need to know before reading our interview with Tom.

-TikTok vs. Facebook, Instagram and Snapchat ads
+Tiktok vs. Facebook, Instagram And Snapchat Ads

-And some basic facts about TikTok are summed up in our recent User Acquisition Guide For TikTok.
 TikTok is all fun and games but – is it a place to do business?
 Let’s find out!

 I have to admit that the sheer amount of creativity on TikTok is second to none.
 Trend virality is a thing.
 That said, the vast majority of people are ‘only’ reproducing the currently most viral trends.
 Only a handful are being creative and setting the trends.